biolink/biolink-model/guidelines/understanding-the-model.md

 In Biolink Model we have several data types.

+- string
+- integer
+- uriorcurie
+- float
+- boolean
+- iri type

-Data types do not have any inheritance and thus are not arranged in any hierarchy.
+Data types are not arranged in any hierarchy.

-For example, `iri type` is a type defined in the Biolink Model where the value space is constrained to `uriorcurie`.

-> **Note**: `uriorcurie` is an inbuilt data type provided by linkML where the value space is constrained to either a URI or a CURIE representation.